DBatUTuebingen/provenance-for-recursive-queries/README.md

 ## fsm

 This example implements a finite state machine in SQL.
 This machine is used to realize a parser for chemical formulae.
-It is an example for a recursive UDF.
+It is an example of a recursive UDF.

 ## lcs

 This query computes the longest common subsequence of two strings.
-It is an example for a recursive UDF.
+It is an example of a recursive UDF.

 ## mq